hellworld-io/morseGo/README.md

 - [ ] code refactoring
 - [ ] to make test code
 - [ ] to convert from morse code to words
+- [ ] to make document about using go